Royce Lewis Player Props: Twins vs. Orioles

-On Friday, Royce Lewis (batting .371 in his past 10 games) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 7:05 PM ET.
+Royce Lewis and his .450 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Baltimore Orioles and Kyle Bradish on July 1 at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Braves.
+He racked up three hits (going 3-for-5 with an RBI) in his last appearance against the Orioles.

 Royce Lewis Game Info & Props vs. the Orioles